bjchia/bjchia.github.io/motivation.md

 “If you’re afraid to fail, you’re probably going to fail.”-Kobe Bryant

 “The only way of finding the limits of the possible is by going beyond them into the impossible.” -Arthur C. Clarke

+Because the strong man who has known power all his life, may lose respect for that power, but a weak man knows the value of strength, and knows compassion.

 "Be not afraid of growing slowly.
 Be afraid of standing still.” -Chinese Proverb